JMHah/ist303_spr25/slides/week06_slides_data.md

 Software entities (classes, modules, functions, etc.) should be:
 - open for extension
 - closed for modification

-- the result is that you can add new functionality without changing the existing code
+Summary: be able to add new functionality without changing existing code

 ---
 ## Liskov Substitution Principle
-Functions that use base/parent classes must be able to use objects of derived classes without having it alter the behavior of the program
+Functions that use child/parent classes must be able to use objects of subclasses without altering the behavior of the program
-- if you overwrite a function in a subclass it must accept data that the parent class would so that it is indistinguishable
+- if you overwrite a method in a subclass it must accept data that the parent class would (function cannot distinguish btw child/parent)
 - superclass objects can be replaced with subclass objects and function properly without undesired effects
-- derived classes only extend (see open-close principle)
+- subclasses only extend (see open-close principle)

 ---
 ## Interface Segregation Principle
 Clients should not be forced to depend upon interfaces that they do not use
-- a class or module should not depend on methods or properties it doesn’t need
+- a class or module should not depend on methods (or properties) it doesn’t need
 - split software into multiple, independent parts

 ---